skytap/well-architected-framework/security/edgenetworking.md

 significant area of exposure.
 Workloads running in the cloud have legitimate needs to access services or resources either on the Internet or behind the corporate network.
-To do this safely and efficiently consolidating this ingress and egress into a centralised service can help to enforce good practice and reduce risk.
+To do this safely and efficiently consolidating this ingress and egress into a centralized service can help to enforce good practice and reduce risk.

 The Outbound Proxy and Inbound Proxy filter is what Virtual Machines can